FRITZ!Box 6890 LTE Service - Knowledge Base

 ATTENTION!You may be charged for activating it.
 Ask your telephony provider about charges in advance!

-3 Testing whether another device is interfering with the FRITZ!Box
+3 Checking if another device is interfering with the FRITZ!Box

 - If the error no longer occurs, then a device connected to the FRITZ!Box was transmitting interference to the FRITZ!Box or the computer now channels it off.
 Usually, you can eliminate the cause of the interference through one of these measures: